db-inf/spacefm-plugins/shellscripts/README.md

 # Shell scripts
-some of ny plugins delegate the real work to a script that I also can run from the command line
+some of my plugins delegate the real work to a script that I also can run from the command line

 ## scripts to change codepage
 These scripts